convertigo/c8oprj-lib-jasper-reports/project.md

 ## Usage

 You can provide a CSV files and a .jrxml report file to the library and call the GenerateReport Sequence.
-This will output a PDF report in the provided outpout path.
+This will output a PDF report in the provided output path.

 ## Creating .jrxml files